Twisted Razzle & Dazzle

 • Their dual idle and hostile states mirror their Toon counterpart's Passive Ability, which alternates between two states.

 • They are among the first Twisteds to feature two distinct states (hostile and non-hostile), alongside Twisted Rodger.
-Later Twisteds with dual states include Twisted Glisten, Twisted Connie, Twisted Coal, and Twisted Gourdy.
+Later Twisteds with dual states include Twisted Glisten (passive and enraged), Twisted Connie (not possessing and possessing a Machine), Twisted Coal (non-Blackout and Blackout Floors), and Twisted Gourdy (passive and enraged).

-• Twisted Razzle & Dazzle share numerous similarities with Twisted Rodger, including both being Uncommon, stationary, male, requiring Toon activation to attack, possessing two states, and having ranged attacks that bypass Cardboard Armor.
-Both were also released in the game's launch update, and both of their Toon counterparts share identical stat distributions of 3-Star Skill Check, Stamina, and Stealth.
+• Twisted Razzle & Dazzle share numerous similarities with Twisted Rodger: both are Uncommon, stationary, male, require Toon activation to attack, possess two states, and have ranged attacks that bypass Cardboard Armor.
+Both were released in the game's launch update, and both of their Toon counterparts share identical stat distributions of 3-Star Skill Check, Stamina, and Stealth.
 In Roleplay Mode, both have unique walking and running animations borrowed from their Toon counterparts.

 • They are among the first Twisteds with a ranged attack capability, alongside Twisted Goob, Twisted Rodger, and Twisted Scraps.
 Later ranged Twisteds include Twisted Sprout, Twisted Gigi, and Twisted Blot.